MKS Instruments (NASDAQ:MKSI) Releases Q2 2021 Earnings Guidance

 MKS Instruments (NASDAQ:MKSI) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of 2.660-3.180 for the period, compared to the Thomson Reuters consensus estimate of $2.230.
 The company issued revenue guidance of $710 million-$770 million, compared to the consensus revenue estimate of $654.40 million.

-Several analysts have weighed in on the company.
-Needham & Company LLC raised their price target on MKS Instruments from $175.00 to $205.00 and gave the company a buy rating in a report on Friday, January 22nd.
-Stifel Nicolaus reaffirmed a buy rating and issued a $250.00 price target (up previously from $225.00) on shares of MKS Instruments in a report on Tuesday.
-Rosenblatt Securities raised their price target on MKS Instruments from $235.00 to $265.00 and gave the company a buy rating in a report on Wednesday.
-Deutsche Bank Aktiengesellschaft increased their price objective on MKS Instruments from $170.00 to $200.00 and gave the company a buy rating in a research report on Tuesday, January 26th.
-Finally, Zacks Investment Research upgraded MKS Instruments from a hold rating to a strong-buy rating and set a $195.00 price objective on the stock in a research report on Friday.
-Two equities research analysts have rated the stock with a hold rating, nine have given a buy rating and one has issued a strong buy rating to the stock.
-The company presently has a consensus rating of Buy and an average target price of $198.18.
+A number of analysts have recently weighed in on the stock.
+DA Davidson raised their price target on shares of MKS Instruments from $215.00 to $230.00 in a report on Wednesday.
+Citigroup lowered their price target on shares of MKS Instruments from $200.00 to $180.00 in a report on Friday, January 29th.
+Rosenblatt Securities raised their price target on shares of MKS Instruments from $235.00 to $265.00 and gave the company a buy rating in a report on Wednesday.
+Zacks Investment Research upgraded shares of MKS Instruments from a hold rating to a strong-buy rating and set a $195.00 price target on the stock in a report on Friday.
+Finally, KeyCorp lifted their target price on shares of MKS Instruments from $175.00 to $207.00 and gave the stock an overweight rating in a research note on Friday, January 29th.
+Two research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+MKS Instruments has an average rating of Buy and an average price target of $198.18.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 5th.
-Shareholders of record on Monday, February 22nd were given a dividend of $0.20 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 5th.
+Shareholders of record on Monday, February 22nd were paid a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a yield of 0.45%.
 The ex-dividend date was Friday, February 19th.
-This represents a $0.80 annualized dividend and a yield of 0.45%.
-MKS Instruments’s dividend payout ratio (DPR) is presently 17.70%.
+MKS Instruments’s payout ratio is 17.70%.

-In other MKS Instruments news, CFO Seth H. Bagshaw sold 9,000 shares of the stock in a transaction dated Thursday, April 15th.
-The stock was sold at an average price of $186.86, for a total transaction of $1,681,740.00.
-Following the sale, the chief financial officer now directly owns 27,010 shares of the company’s stock, valued at approximately $5,047,088.60.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, SVP Eric Robert Taranto sold 1,788 shares of the stock in a transaction dated Thursday, April 29th.
-The stock was sold at an average price of $185.29, for a total value of $331,298.52.
+In other news, SVP Eric Robert Taranto sold 1,788 shares of MKS Instruments stock in a transaction that occurred on Thursday, April 29th.
+The shares were sold at an average price of $185.29, for a total transaction of $331,298.52.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Seth H. Bagshaw sold 9,000 shares of MKS Instruments stock in a transaction that occurred on Thursday, April 15th.
+The shares were sold at an average price of $186.86, for a total transaction of $1,681,740.00.
+Following the transaction, the chief financial officer now directly owns 27,010 shares of the company’s stock, valued at $5,047,088.60.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.10% of the company’s stock.
+Insiders own 1.10% of the company’s stock.

 About MKS Instruments